Monodromy groups of polynomials of composition length 2: Preliminaries

 For $n\ge 5$, this sequence splits by \cite[Lemma 7.2]{KNR24}.
 For $n=4$, one may verify directly that there is exactly one nonsplit extension embedding into $C_2\wr A_4$, namely ${\rm SL}_2(3)$.

-In total, exempting the case that $H$ contains $SL_2(3)$ as a subgroup of index at most $2$ (i.e., Case iii) of the assertion), $\Gamma\cap C_p^n$ becomes a submodule of the $\mathbb{F}_p[A_n]$-permutation module.
+In total, exempting the case that $H$ contains $\SL_2(3)$ as a subgroup of index at most $2$ (i.e., Case iii) of the assertion), $\Gamma\cap C_p^n$ becomes a submodule of the $\mathbb{F}_p[A_n]$-permutation module.
 But the latter only has two nontrivial submodules, of dimensions $1$ and $n-1$ by Lemma \ref{lem:invsub}.
 To show that we are in Case i) of our assertion, we thus only need to show $|\Gamma\cap C_p^n|>p$.
 Assume on the contrary that $|\Gamma\cap C_p^n|=p$.
 Then $\Gamma\in \{C_p,D_p\}$.

-Moreover, $A_n$ acts trivially on $\Gamma$ (this is obvious when $n\ge 5$, and holds also for $n=4$ since a nontrivial action via the cyclic quotient $C_3$ of $A_4$ would be incompatible with the assumption $G\le D_p\wr V$ (meaning that a block stabilizer acts on the block as a subgroup of $D_p$)).
-Now if the extension $\Gamma.A_n$ were nonsplit, then due to the splitting of \eqref{splitseq}, $C_p.A_n$ would have to be a nonsplit central extension, which firstly enforces $p>2$ as already seen, and then exists only for $p=3$ and $n=6,7$; the case $n=7$, however, cannot occur since a nonsplit extension $3.A_7$ does not have a faithful transitive degree $21$ action.
-Excluding thus finally Case iv) of the assertion, we obtain that $G$ contains $C_p\times A_n$ or $D_p\times A_n$ as a subgroup of index at most $2$.
-Then $G$ itself must embed into $U\times V$. \end{proof}
+Moreover, $A_n$ acts trivially on $\Gamma$ since it has no nontrivial homomorphisms to $\mathbb F_p^\times$ for $n\ge 5$ (resp.\ since $A_4$ and $C_2=D_p/C_p$ have no nontrivial common quotient for $n=4$), see the map $\psi$ in Section \ref{sec:setup}.
+Now if the extension $\Gamma.A_n$ were nonsplit, then due to the splitting of \eqref{splitseq}, $C_p.A_n$ would have to be a nonsplit central extension.
+For $p=2$, a splitting is given above by the splitting of \eqref{splitseq}.
+For $p>2$, such a nonsplit extension $C_p.A_n$ exists only for $p=3$ and $n=6,7$; the case $n=7$, however, cannot occur since a nonsplit extension $3.A_7$ does not have a faithful transitive degree $21$ action.
+Excluding thus finally Case iv) of the assertion, we obtain that $G$ contains $C_p\times A_n$ as a subgroup of index dividing $4$.
+Since the normal subgroup $C_p$ has a complement in $C_p\times A_n$ and $[G:C_p\times A_n]$ is coprime to $p$, a famous theorem by Gasch\"utz \cite{Gasch52} asserts that $C_p$ has a complement $M$ in $G$.
+Since only $C_p$ and $A_n$ if $n\geq 5$ (resp.\ $V_4$ if $n=4$) are the unique minimal normal subgroups of $G$, and only $A_n$ is contained in $M$, the image of $G$ acting on cosets of $M$ embeds into $U$ (i.e.\ to $C_p$ or $D_p$).
+Together with the restriction map $G\to V$, this yields a map $G\to U\times V$.
+Since $M\cap \Gamma$ is a subgroup of $\Gamma\le D_p$ not containing $C_p$, it contains no nontrivial normal subgroup of $G$, whence the induced map $G\to U\times V$ is an injection.